DonnyLe/cs_4100_final/README.md

 #### 1. SARSA Agent

-The first reinformcemet learning algorithm was the SARSA (State-Action-Reward-State-Action) algorithm.
+The first reinforcement learning algorithm was the SARSA (State-Action-Reward-State-Action) algorithm.
 SARSA is an op-policy temporal difference learning method that learns Q-values based on the actual actions chosen by the agent, including random exploratory actions.
 The crucial difference between SARSA and Q-learning is that SARSA learns the value of the policy being followed rather than the optimal policy.
 This makes SARSA strategies comparatively more conservative in dangerous environments.
 Please visit [this](https://rajagopalvenkat.com/teaching/resources/AI/ch6.html#rl) link for information on the theoretical foundations of SARSA.

 This particular implementation uses **linear function approximation** rather than a Q-table, because Pac-Man demands a large state space.
 So instead of storing Q-values in a table, the agent learns feature weights and compute Q-values as a weighted sum of game features, such as distance to the nearest food pellet, and power capsule.